The Bled

-The Bled was an American post-hardcore band from Tucson, Arizona, formed in 2001.
-They released four albums (Pass the Flask, Found in the Flood, Silent Treatment and Heat Fetish) before disbanding in 2012.
+The Bled is an American metalcore band from Tucson, Arizona, formed in 2001.
+They released four studio albums (Pass the Flask, Found in the Flood, Silent Treatment and Heat Fetish) before disbanding in 2012.

 History

 Formation and early years (2001–2002)

 The Bled formed in 2001 under the name "The Radiation Defiance Theory" but changed the name because they felt it was too lengthy.
 Their music style was largely influenced by hardcore punk bands such as Refused, metalcore bands such as Cave In, and the mathcore band The Dillinger Escape Plan.
 After being a band for only two months, the band released an EP titled His First Crush with Ride the Rocket Records and Sunset Alliance, and released a self-titled EP a year later, both of which featured Adam Goss on vocals.
 The Bled quickly began to build a name for themselves in Tucson, Arizona, and started to play sold out shows.